With overseas travel set to resume shortly, check out my top tips if you are thinking of travelling overseas this summer.

 Masks are mandatory in many countries and you may get our temperature checked on arrival.
 Holiday hot spots like Spain and Portugal depend on tourism, and you will find that they will do all possible to ensure protocols are being obeyed.

 7. Flights are and will operate from Irish airports regardless of government advice and refunds wont be given.

 If your flight operates, and government advice against non-essential travel is still in place, you are NOT entitled to a refund if you wish to cancel.
-Most airlines will allow you change dates for free, note Ryanair will only waive change fees on NEW bookings made since the 10th of June.
+Many airlines will allow you to change your dates for free, however terms and conditions to apply.

 8. You ARE entitled to a refund if your flight is cancelled

 If your flight is cancelled, you are entitled to a refund under EU261.
 These are taking longer than usual to get processed, but you should receive one if you apply.
 Note EU 261 is an Air Passenger law, and applies to flights originating from Europe, not hotels, package holidays etc.

 For more information on the latest travel updates, how best to secure a refund and travel insurance, check out the travel tips section of my website.